Nobuyo Ōyama: Early life

 Ōyama was born as the thirteenth in a four-generation family of thirteen people on October 16, 1933.
 Her great-grandparents were born in the Edo period of Japan and her mother was the daughter of a sake brewer in Furukawa City, Miyagi Prefecture (now Ōsaki, Miyagi City).

 She graduated from Rinkawa Elementary School, Hiroo Elementary School, Hiroo Junior High School and Mita High School, Tokyo.

 Since an early age, she had a distinctive voice, and when she answered the phone at her kindergarten entrance ceremony, all of the students' parents all stood up and stared.
 However Ōyama herself was oblivious to reactions.
-She was such a talkative person that her mother would often tell her, "If you're quiet enough, I'll give you a snack."
+She was such a talkative person that her mother would often tell her, "If you are quiet for a while, I'll give you a treat."

-As she entered elementary school, she was initially an active girl who would run around the schoolyard raising her voice, but people around her would often tell her that she had a "boy's voice," and her teachers gave her strange looks when she checked in for her attendance, so she began to think her voice was strange.
+As she entered elementary school, Ōyama was initially an active girl who would run around the schoolyard raising her voice, but people around her would often tell her that she had a "boy's voice," and her teachers gave her strange looks when she checked in for her attendance, so she began to think her voice was strange.

-Once she entered junior high school, a classmate pointed out how her voice was, and that is when she started to become aware of her unique voice.
+Once Ōyama entered junior high school, a classmate pointed out how her voice was, and that is when she started to become aware of her unique voice.
 She started to feel disgusted by her voice, and became a quieter person.

 She was bullied by her school classmates because of her voice, with a game of "everyone will laugh when Ōyama makes a sound" becoming popular in class.
-She grew withdrawn, but her mother advised her, "Just because your voice is strange, if you keep hiding your weaknesses, you will only become weaker.
-You should join a club that allows you to use your voice."
+She grew withdrawn, but her mother advised her, "Just because you have a strange voice, if you keep coddling that weakness, it will only get weaker.
+Join a club activity where you have to use your voice."

 Ōyama became satisfied with her voice over time, and was able to overcome her complex.
 However, she never expected to become a voice actress.
 Her surrounding peers and homeroom teacher were initially opposed to her school activities, though after a month, they stopped saying their objections, and Ōyama was soon invited to join the school's drama club.
 Her stage debut was the role of the wicked stepmother in the school's play of Cinderella.

 In high school, Ōyama joined the drama and swimming clubs, but soon dropped out when her mother ended up being hospitalized, and then died of uterine cancer at the age of 42 while she was in her second high school year.
 Now by herself, Ōyama decided to pursue a career in acting.